Shaylin-UCT/DEEPPC/README.md

 # WGANGP

 The implementation is derived from [here](https://github.com/eriklindernoren/PyTorch-GAN/blob/master/implementations/wgan_gp/wgan_gp.py) implementation.
 Significant changes include the added ability to continue training.
+All WGANGP models should be run with the [CondaGAN](./Environments/CondaGAN.yml) environment.
+The job scripts for each experiment can be found [here](./JobScripts/WGAN/)

 ## Training
 ### Training a new model